shahsdharmil/Web-Programming/README.md

 17. A document contains two forms, named form1 and form2.
 In the form1 is a field named acc1(type=text) and form2 contains field select(type=text).
 Write a program that will copy values of acc1 to select .
+18. Create a webpage contains two textbox as userid and password and one submit button.
+Check for validation for userid as mobile number and password sh